Zvezda Shipbuilding Complex: Orders

 On 20 April 2020, Atomflot placed an order for the world's largest and most powerful nuclear-powered icebreaker with delivery scheduled for 2027.
 Initially Zvezda Shipbuilding Complex, which had been selected as the sole builder for the 120-megawatt Project 10510 "Leader" icebreakers already in September 2018, was supposed to build three such vessels.
 However, Russia's updated Arctic strategy provided for only one Project 10510 vessel to be built before 2035, shifting the emphasis to two additional Project 22220 icebreaker.
 The construction of the icebreaker, named Rossiya, began with steel cutting ceremony on 6 July 2020 and the keel was laid on 5 July 2021.
-As of August 2025, the construction of the icebreaker is ongoing but the project has suffered from delays, setbacks and budget overruns, and instead of its planned 2027 delivery date the icebreaker is estimated to be commissioned in 2030.
+As of August 2026, the construction of the icebreaker is ongoing but the project has suffered from delays, setbacks and budget overruns, and instead of its planned 2027 delivery date the icebreaker is estimated to be commissioned in 2030.

 On 22 December 2020, Zvezda Shipbuilding Complex was awarded the construction of two research vessels for the Russian Academy of Sciences with delivery in 2024–2025.
-Steel cutting began on 4 September 2025 and both ships are under construction as of August 2025.
+Steel cutting began on 4 September 2025 and both ships are under construction as of August 2026.

 In September 2021, Zvezda Shipbuilding Complex signed an agreement with LLC Coalstar for the construction of five Panamax bulk carriers to transport anthracite mined from the Bogatyr coal mine in Novosibirsk.
 Steel cutting began in February 2025 and the keels of the first two vessels, Mikhail Yegorov and Meliton Kantaria, were laid on 7 May 2025.

 In October 2021, Zvezda Shipbuilding Complex was expected to receive an order for ten Arc7 shuttle tankers from Rosneft for the Vostok Oil project.
 Samsung Heavy Industries, with whom the Russian shipbuilder had established a joint venture to manage the construction of Arctic shuttle tankers in 2019, was contracted to supply design, equipment and partial construction of seven such vessels.
 However, the shipbuilding contract with Zvezda Shipbuilding Complex was never officially announced and in June 2025 Samsung Heavy Industries terminated co-operation with the Russian shipyard due to international sanctions following the Russian invasion of Ukraine.

-As of August 2025, Zvezda Shipbuilding Complex has delivered six ships — five Aframax crude oil tankers built in co-operation with Hyundai Heavy Industries and one Arctic shuttle tanker built in co-operation with Samsung Heavy Industries — and has at least 28 ships reportedly under construction.
+As of August 2026, Zvezda Shipbuilding Complex has delivered nineships — five Aframax crude oil tankers built in co-operation with Hyundai Heavy Industries, one Arctic shuttle tanker and two Arctic LNG carriers built in co-operation with Samsung Heavy Industries, and one product tanker built in co-operation with Hyundai Mipo Dockyard — and has at least 23 ships reportedly under construction at the shipyard in Russia.